GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Analyzing Human Factors: Survey Findings

 Our survey reveals widespread adoption of AI tools in academic research workflows.
 Among respondents who answered the AI-use question (n=86), \textit{87.2\%} (75/86) report using AI-powered tools for research purposes.
 This high adoption rate spans all career stages and research areas, indicating that AI assistance has become normalized in contemporary academic practice.

-\textbf{AI Adoption and Writing Assistance.} Among AI users, the majority employ these tools for text polishing: 46.7\% use AI for ``specific difficult paragraphs,'' 29.3\% use it for ``almost every sentence,'' 22.7\% reserve it for ``final proofreading'' only, and only 1.3\% report not using AI for polishing.
+\textbf{AI Tools Are Normalized in Academic Workflows.} Among AI users, the majority employ these tools for text polishing: 46.7\% use AI for ``specific difficult paragraphs,'' 29.3\% use it for ``almost every sentence,'' 22.7\% reserve it for ``final proofreading'' only, and only 1.3\% (1/75) report not using AI for polishing.
 This pervasive integration into the writing process creates multiple opportunities for AI-generated content (including citations) to enter manuscripts.

-\textbf{Metadata Source Practices.} When preparing references, most respondents rely on Google Scholar's ``Cite'' button (72.6\%), while 17.9\% export directly from publishers (e.g., IEEE/ACM), and 4.8\% copy BibTeX entries from other papers.
+\textbf{Most Researchers Rely on Google Scholar for References.} When preparing references, most respondents rely on Google Scholar's ``Cite'' button (72.6\%), while 17.9\% export directly from publishers (e.g., IEEE/ACM), and 4.8\% copy BibTeX entries from other papers.
 These behaviors increase exposure to propagation risks when upstream metadata contains errors.